mosip/documentation/docs/ApacheDs-Server-Installation-and-Configuration.md

-# ApacheDs Installation and Config
+# ApacheDs Installation and Configuration

 The below documentation is for linux machines.